Looking at Trust Metrics at Google

 So, the value of a set of search results is dependent upon the intent of a searcher performing that search.
 How might these patents attempt to solve that issue?
 The solution may be in looking at sites that have been set up by experts in a topic that include annotations about why something might be linked to, which is described in the patent here:

 In part because of the inability of contemporary search engines to consistently find information that satisfies the user’s information need, and not merely the user’s query terms, users frequently turn to websites that offer additional analysis or understanding of content available on the Internet.
-For the purposes of discussion, these sites are called vertical knowledge sites.
+For discussion, these sites are called vertical knowledge sites.
 Some vertical knowledge websites, typically community sites for users of shared interests, allow users to link to content on the Internet and provide labels or tags describing the content.
-For example, a site may enable a user to link to the website of an automobile manufacturer, and post comment or description about a particular car being offered by the manufacturer; similarly, such a site could enable a user to link to a news report on the website of a news organization and post comment about the report.
+For example, a site may enable a user to link to the website of an automobile manufacturer, and post comment or description about a particular car being offered by the manufacturer; similarly, such a site could enable a user to link to a news report on the website of a news organization and post a comment about the report.
 These and other vertical knowledge sites may also host the analysis and comments of experts or others with knowledge, expertise, or a point of view in particular fields, who again can comment on content found on the Internet.
 For example, a website operated by a digital camera expert and devoted to digital cameras typically includes product reviews, guidance on how to purchase a digital camera, as well as links to camera manufacturer’s sites, new products announcements, technical articles, additional reviews, or other sources of content.
 To assist the user, the expert may include comments on the linked content, such as labeling a particular technical article as “expert level,” or a particular review as “negative professional review,” or a new product announcement as “new 10 MP digital SLR”.
 A user interested in a particular point of view, type of information, or the like then search within the domain of such a site for articles or links that have certain associated labels or comments.
 For example, a user could search the aforementioned digital camera site for all camera reviews labeled “digital SLR”.

-So, the patent is telling us that it can use annotations from a custom search engines as if they were from experts on topics those search engines are about to gain a sense of trust (a trust metric or score) about those topics that might be annotated.
+So, the patent is telling us that it can use annotations from a custom search engine as if they were from experts on topics those search engines are about to gain a sense of trust (a trust metric or score) about those topics that might be annotated.

 As I started reading this patent, I was wondering if the trust in the people making labels in custom search engines only applied to the results of the custom search engine, or if that trust was somehow applied to results from the general search engine also.
-The patent points out that issue out by telling us:
+The patent points out that issue by telling us:

 The problem remains that when the user returns to a general search engine, outside of the vertical knowledge site, the user is unable to obtain search results that reflect the trustworthiness of the documents themselves or the trustworthiness of any commentary or opinions that may be associated with the search result documents.
-Thus, none of the additional reputation based information that is associated with users in the vertical knowledge site is available to the general search engine in order to provide more meaningful search results to other users.
+Thus, none of the additional reputation based information that is associated with users in the vertical knowledge site is available to the general search engine to provide more meaningful search results to other users.

 The patent tells us that it might try to understand how much users (or searchers) trust the entities that applied labels annotating other pages, to determine how much trust rank to apply to results in the general search engine.
 The patent does describe some ways it might identify how much users might trust an entity that might label search results.
 Here’s one example: